Let's Talk Water Reform

 Why are costs expected to rise?

-There are a number of reasons why this needs to occur, including increasing regulatory standards (particularly for wastewater treatment and disposal) which will cost more to meet, historic underfunding of the water network to keep rates low, and the effects of rapid and ongoing population growth.
+There are a number of reasons why costs are going to rise, including increasing regulatory standards (particularly for wastewater treatment and disposal) which will cost more to meet, historic underfunding of the water network to keep rates low, and the effects of rapid and ongoing population growth.
 These are issues that are being seen across the country, as councils grapple with Government driven water reforms.

 The Mackenzie District, like other popular tourist destinations also has a high number of visitors in relation to our small ratepayer base.
 This puts additional pressure on our infrastructure, but we are unable to recoup the costs of this additional demand.